keithpitt/DKSupport/Readme.markdown

 ## Installation

-**Note: These installation instructions are for XCode 4.
-XCode 3 installations instructions do not exist at the moment.**
+**Note: These installation instructions are for XCode 4**

-1. Checkout the code into your project root
+1. Checkout the code into your project

         mkdir -p External/DKSupport
         curl -L http://github.com/keithpitt/DKSupport/tarball/master | tar xz --strip 1 -C External/DKSupport

     Or if you prefer to add it as a git submodule

         git submodule add git://github.com/keithpitt/DKSupport.git External/DKSupport

 2. Open your XCode project, and create an `External` group